Araris/VersatileTimer/README.md

   - manually until the next task and only manually - after a power failure, the last channel state is restored;
   - by tasks - after a power failure, the state is set in which the channel should be in accordance with the task settings for the current day of the week and time of day;

+Device power outage tracking.

 Keeping event logs for a specified number of days.
+Calculation and output of the total active state time on control channels for a period of dates.

 Ability to save / restore all settings to files on the ESP8266, upload / download files via the web interface.